owlbarn/tutorial/book/linear-algebra/README.md

 Note that the result are expressed as complex numbers.
 If we only want the eigenvalues, we can use the `eigvals` function.
-TODO: Explain the `permute` and `scale` parameters.
-QUESTION: what if the nullspace is more than one dimension? what would be the resulting eigenvalue matrix look like?
+Both functions provide the boolean `permute` and `scale` arguments to indicate whether the input matrix should be permuted and/or diagonally scaled.
 One reason that eigenvalue and eigenvector are important is that the pattern $Ax=\lambda~x$ frequently appears in scientific and engineering analysis to describe the change of dynamic system over time.
-TODO: more detail and perhaps example.

 ### Complex Matrices